rland1/Cryptocurrencies/README.md

 ## Analysis

 The analysis consists of processing data, clustering, reducing dimensions and principal components using methods of unsupervised machine learning.
-This analysis is for our clients PCA who are prepping to get into the cryptocurrency market.
+This analysis is for our clients PCA who are preparing to get into the cryptocurrency market.